mikegagnon/type_class_tech_talk/README.md

 Type constraints and compile-time errors
 ----------------------------------------
-An interesting aspect of type classes, which we will explore further in a later section TODO, is that type classes provide a new way to define type constrains on method parameters.
+An interesting aspect of type classes, which we will explore further in a later section TODO, is that type classes provide a new way to define type constraints on method parameters.

 In the `Ordering` example, for instance, you can only call `Ordering.max(a, b)` if `a` and `b` have an associated type class.
-In our case, `Ordering.max` can only be called on `Int`s, `String`s, and `List[Int]`s, and `List[String]`s.
+In our case, `Ordering.max` can only be called on `Int`'s, `String`'s, `List[T]`'s (where `T` is one of the above).
 Notice we have managed to define a type constraint independent of the type hierarchy.

 What happens when we try to call `Ordering.max` an an unsupported type?